Siddhantmest/Siddhantmest/README.md

 ## 👋 Hi, I’m Siddhant

-👀 I am a recent graduate from the University of Toronto with a Master of Engineering and a major in Data Analytics, interested in Machine Learning and Deep Learning applications.
+👀 I am a recent graduate from the University of Toronto with a Master of Engineering and a major in Analytics, interested in Machine Learning and Deep Learning applications.

 🌱 I’m currently working on undergraduate student survey data and diverse datasets to derive student characteristics by performing statistical analysis, [Factor Analysis][factor], and implementing unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]